wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 **6)** Boost conversions and elevate sales by using a countdown timer on smart offers WooCommerce.

 **7)** A/B Test order bump offers and see which bumps are working in their favor and which ones are not meeting the requirements of their WooCommerce store.

+**8)** Take your order bump offers to the next level with the “WPS Frequently Bought Together” feature.
+Showcase a section showing “frequently bought” products and motivate the customers to make a purchase!

 > Note:  Get [**Upsell Order Bump Offer for WooCommerce Pro**](https://wpswings.com/product/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=wpswings-order-bump-pro&utm_medium=order-bump-org-page&utm_campaign=order-bump-pro)